 Office: Cherry Hall 7E

-ENG 300 IL - Writing in the Disciplines (online course through Independent Learning)
+Freshman Composition; Introduction to Literature; Writing in the Disciplines; Writing in the Disciplines (online course through Independent Learning)

 I grew up on small cotton farm in rural West Texas.
 After high school, I set off to become a high school English teacher, earning my Bachelor’s of English from Angelo State University.
 Life would take me to northern California, where I earned my Master’s Degree in Rhetoric and Composition from CSU, Chico.
 In 2004, I made a new home in Bowling Green and have been teaching general education courses at WKU since Spring 2007.